Barno Itzhakova: Career

 From 1941 to 1943 she worked as a librarian at the Tashkent Secondary School No. 24, and between 1943 and 1945 as a singer for the choir of the Radio of the Uzbek SSR.
 She is the first woman to become a professional Shashmaqam singer.
-After World War 2, she and her husband immigrated to Stalinabad (Dushanbe) and made her career as a singer there, working since 1950 as a soloist of the Radio Department of the Tajik SSR.
+After World War 2, she and her husband moved to Stalinabad (Dushanbe) and made her career as a singer there, working since 1950 as a soloist at the Radio Department of the Tajik SSR.
 Barno Iskhakova was considered one of the greatest modern female singers in the history of Central Asia and Tajikistan.
 She was married to singer Isroel Badalbayev, although she retained her original surname as a stage name.

 Her first song — "Allah" won an award in the National Review.
 She is considered a remarkable performer, in the same class as other Tajik stars as Seeno, Davlatmand Kholov, and Daler Nazarov.
-Iskhakova became was very famous for her rendition of traditional Shashmaqam songs in Tajik and Uzbek, and other songs in Russian, as well as her mother tongue of Bukhori (Judeo-Tajik Language).
+Iskhakova became was very famous for her rendition of traditional Shashmaqam songs in Tajik and Uzbek, and other songs in Russian, as well as her mother tongue of Bukhori.
 She was known as the Queen of the Shashmaqam tradition of Tajik music, she sang side by side on the radio and television with other famous performers of the Tajik Soviet Era such as Neriyo Aminov, Rafael Tolmasov, Shoista Mullojonova, Hanifa Mavlianova, Rena Galibova, Ahmad Boboqulov, and others.
 Her repertoire consisted of more than 100 songs.

 Since 1980, Iskhakova worked also as a senior teacher of the Oriental Music Department of the Tajik State Institute of Arts in Dushanbe.
 When Soviet Tajik writer Sadriddin Ayni heard her sing, he called her "Levicha among women" for Levi (Levicha) Babakhanov was a famous Bukharian Jewish traditional singer who performed for the last Emir of Bukhara in the early 20th century.
 The Tajik folk singer and rubab player Jurabek Nabiev has said he was inspired to pursue a professional career after listening to Iskhakova, who was his teacher.

 She took part in the recording of the entire series "Shashmaqam", which is stored in the National Music Archives of Tajikistan.